Environmental impact assessment: Scope

+Uncertainty

 Thissen and Agusdinata have argued that little attention is given to the systematic identification and assessment of uncertainties in environmental studies which is critical in situations where uncertainty cannot be easily reduced by doing more research.
 In line with this, Maier et al. have concluded on the need to consider uncertainty at all stages of the decision-making process.
 In such a way decisions can be made with confidence or known uncertainty.
 These proposals are justified on data that shows that environmental assessments fail to predict accurately the impacts observed.
 Tenney et al. and Wood et al. have reported evidence of the intrinsic uncertainty attached to EIAs predictions from a number of case studies worldwide.
 The gathered evidence consisted of comparisons between predictions in EIAs and the impacts measured during, or following project implementation.
 In explaining this trend, Tenney et al. have highlighted major causes such as project changes, modelling errors, errors in data and assumptions taken and bias introduced by people in the projects analyzed.
 Some approaches to deal with uncertainty in EIA have been reviewed in.